Felsir/MonogameTetrisTutorial/Docs/1-3-TheCube.md

 The camera class will provide us with the **view** and **projection** matrices.

 #### The shader
 We're going to use the BasicEffect, so let's add that one.
-I've added it as `public static BasicEffect` in the `GameRoot` so I can access it elsewhere.
+I've added it as `public static BasicEffect BasicEffect` in the `GameRoot` so I can access it elsewhere.

 The BasicEffect has some parameters we want to set so our game looks better.
 So let's set some parameters:
 ```csharp